Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly. More

 The program naturally evolving from Bach in the Subways takes on a life of its own.
 More

 Henderson takes his audience on the epic musical journey of the Suites while sharing about Pablo Casals’ role in revitalizing this amazing music, and about his own experience watching Bach in the Subways flower across the world.
-Now various organizations creatively adapt the original program to showcase both Henderson’s Bach as well as the spirit behind Bach in the Subways.
+Various organizations creatively adapt the original program to showcase both Henderson’s Bach as well as the spirit behind Bach in the Subways.

 Parsa Duo with Elisabeth Remy Johnson2015 - Present